-For Solicitors (and for many other businesses as well), the aim of social media is to get people on your website.
-So, before you even get started, make sure that a) your website is mobile-friendly, and b) that it's full of useful and relevant content to keep people on site for longer.
-No point coming up with a great social media campaign to get people on site if they're only going to abandon it the moment they get there.
+For Solicitors (and for many other businesses as well), the aim of social media marketing is to get people on your website.
+So, before you even get started, make sure that a) your website is mobile-friendly, and b) that it's full of useful and relevant content to keep people on your site for longer.
+There's no point coming up with a great social media campaign to drive visitors to your site if they're only going to abandon it the moment they get there.

 There are a couple of different ways you could do this:

 Think Black Friday, the end of the financial year, or even National Dog Day (hey, you might have an office dog!).
 You’ll find that people might look for certain topics at particular times of year, so why not write content that will help people who are looking for these things?

 E.g. Black Friday = Advertising do’s and don’ts for business, how to protect your company Road Safety Week = Collision prevention tips, or an infographic on the top causes of road accidents.